newsuk/checkout-e2e-tech-test/README.md

 ## Interview exercise

-The candidate should complete the E2E test suite, add tests to `/tests/app.spec.ts`.
+The candidate should complete the E2E test suite, adding tests to `/tests/app.spec.ts`.